Problems of teamwork

 Balancing between the self-image and the determination of others

-From this balancing act between self-image and "foreign determination" becomes in the course of project cooperation a potential for change in Jekyll.
-Jekyll is known to Hyde only as a split-off part of itself.
+This balancing act between self-image and “external determination” becomes potential for willingness to change at Jekyll in the course of the project work.
+As is well known, Jekyll only sits on Hyde as a split-off part of himself.

 In the course of the project, Jekyll learns that his needs can be considered socially workable by (smaller) behavioral adjustments by Hyde.